The Star of NBC's The Grinch Musical Is a Familiar Face Under All That Green Makeup

-NBC's tradition of live musicals at the holidays continues with this year's Dr. Seuss's The Grinch, streaming now on ABC iview, and, yes, you definitely recognise the man behind the green.
-That's Matthew Morrison, best known as high school teacher Will Schuester from Glee.
-But, as musical theatre fans already know, Glee is far from Morrison's only musical credit.
+NBC’s tradition of live musicals at the holidays continues with this year’s Dr. Seuss’ The Grinch Musical, and yes, you definitely recognize the man behind the green.
+That’s Matthew Morrison, best known as high-school teacher Will Schuester from Glee.
+But as musical-theater fans already know, Glee is far from Morrison’s only musical credit.

 Years before he broke into the big time with Glee, Morrison had a steady career as a rising star on Broadway.
 He was in the original cast of Hairspray, originating the role of teen heartthrob Link Larkin in the Tony-winning hit musical back in 2002.
 A few years later, he earned his own first Tony nomination with The Light in the Piazza, playing Fabrizio Naccarelli, a determined and romantic young Italian who woos the show’s heroine, Clara.
 His last role on Broadway pre-Glee was in the revival of the Rodgers and Hammerstein classic South Pacific, playing WWII-era Marine Lt.
 Joseph Cable and singing the show’s most famously controversial song, “You’ve Got to Be Carefully Taught.”

 Morrison earned two Golden Globe nominations and one Emmy nod during his time on Glee, which kept him busy from 2009 to 2015 and let him put his own spin on everything from hip-hop to classic Broadway to Top 40 pop hits.
 He jumped immediately from the end of Glee into another Broadway musical, Finding Neverland, loosely based on the life of Peter Pan author J.M.
 Barrie.
 In more recent years, his onscreen roles have taken a darker turn, with a memorable role as Jo’s abusive ex on Grey’s Anatomy and as a haunted camp staffer in American Horror Story: 1984, among others.